 For help finding a qualified and licensed DC in your area, you can search by location on the International Chiropractic Association website.
-In addition, you can request a recommendation from your GP or seek references from friends, family, colleagues, among others.
+In addition, you can request a recommendation from your GP or seek references from friends, family, and colleagues, among others.

-What are some chiropractic colleges / schools?
+What are some chiropractic colleges/schools?

-In the US, the Council on Chiropractic Education (CCE) and its Commission on Accreditation are the national organization that is considered the authority when it comes to regulating the quality of training offered by different chiropractic colleges.
+In the US, the Council on Chiropractic Education (CCE) and its Commission on Accreditation are the national organization considered the authority when it comes to regulating the quality of training offered by different chiropractic colleges.